ChristinaLanaski/JupyterHub/README.md

 1. Open a bash terminal
 2. cd into the vars folder (cd ./vars)
 3. run **source kubernetes.d.sh**
-   1. this stores the enviornment variables. run **env** to ensure the variables are stored
+   1. this stores the environment variables. run **env** to ensure the variables are stored
 4. cd into the kubernetes folder (cd ../Kubernetes)
 5. run **terraform init**
 6. run **terraform plan**